Joseph Shabalala: Later life and death

-The next album from the group, Wenyukela, was expected to have a solemn tone in the wake of Nellie’s murder.
+The next album from the group, Wenyukela, was expected to have a solemn tone in the wake of Nellie's murder.
 Indeed, it did, including a tribute to Nellie by her grandsons Gagamela and Babuyile Shabalala.
 The track encouraged their grandfather to carry on, while assuring him that "S-H-A-B-A-L-A-L-A will live on."

 Six months after Nellie's death, Joseph Shabalala married Thoko Maduna, which was characterized as a "controversial stunt” by the South African press.
-Shabalala continued to with his music career, and established the Ladysmith Black Mambazo Foundation, a music academy to promote and teach isicathamiya music to young South African children.
+Shabalala continued with his music career and established the Ladysmith Black Mambazo Foundation, a music academy to promote and teach isicathamiya music to young South African children.

 Tragedy struck again in June 2004 when his brother (and former Mambazo member) Ben Shabalala was shot and killed by an unknown individual whilst driving his two children to school.
-In February 2006, his brother Jockey (Joseph’s only remaining brother in the group by this time), died of natural causes at his home in Ladysmith, South Africa.
+In February 2006, his brother Jockey (Joseph's only remaining brother in the group by this time), died of natural causes at his home in Ladysmith, South Africa.

 In January 2008, Shabalala announced that his youngest son, Thamsanqa, would take over as leader of Ladysmith Black Mambazo when the time came for Joseph to retire from international touring.
 That time came in early 2014, when Shabalala sat out a three-month tour, although he continued to sing on special occasions.

 Shabalala died in Pretoria, South Africa, on 11 February 2020 at the age of 79.